HiroIshida/quick_tutorial/day1.md

 <img src="https://raw.githubusercontent.com/HiroIshida/quick_tutorial/master/images/day1_4.png" alt="none" title="day1_4" width="200">
 </div>

 The above function first solved IK inside to obtain the angle-vector such that the coordinate of the end-effector equals to ` *co* `.
 Then set the obtained angle-vector to ` *fetch* `.
 (I personally think this function is bit strange and conufsing.
 (For me it is more straightforward if the function return just sangle-vector without setting it `*fetch*`.)
 Note that you must care initial solution for IK.
 In the euslisp the angle-vector set to the robot is used as the initial solution.
-For example, int the above code I set it to " #f(0 0 0 0 0 0 0 0 0 0)" .
+For example, in the above code I set it to " #f(0 0 0 0 0 0 0 0 0 0)" .
+In solving IK you can set some key arguments. `:rotation-axis`, `check-collision` and `use-toros` is particurally important.
+If `:rotation-axis` is `nil` the IK is solved ignoreing orientation (rpy).
+If `:check-collision` is `nil` the collision between the links of robot is not considered.
+Please play with changing these arguments.

 Noting that iterative optimization takes place in solving IK, the solution will be change if you change the initial solution.
 Let's try with different initial solution:
 ```
 (send *fetch* :angle-vector #f(20.0 75.6304 80.2141 -11.4592 98.5487 0.0 95.111 0.0 0.0 0.0))
 (send *fetch* :rarm :inverse-kinematics *co*